tstenner1/HW_Python_Challenge/README.md

 ## PyBank

-* My task is to create a Python script that analyzes the records to calculate the following:
+* My task is to create a Python script that analyzes the financial records of my company to calculate the following:

   * The total number of months included in the dataset